APS-Networks/APS-One-touch/ReadMe.md

 ## Recommendations
 This version of AOT currently is tested on :
 * Ubuntu 18.04.4 LTS
-* SDE-9.1.0
 * gcc-8/g++-8

-## Upcoming Features

-- Docker containerization.

 ## Support

-Raise issues or raise issue in GitHub repo : <https://github.com/stordis/APS-One-touch/issues>
+Raise issues or raise issue in GitHub repo : <https://github.com/apsnw/APS-One-touch/issues>